Otmar D. Wiestler

 We want to help overcome the crisis with our top-level research.
 A significant part of our work is now focused on studying coronavirus.

 We’re facing incredible challenges due to the COVID-19-pandemic, both as a society and as individuals.
 As Germany’s largest scientific organisation, Helmholtz is making key contributions to overcoming the coronavirus crisis through its top-level research.

 Helmholtz experts are working at full speed to provide more research results on coronavirus.
-We are addressing one of the greatest challenges of our time in over 20 of our research projects – primarily in the field of health, but in other research fields as well.
+We are addressing one of the greatest challenges of our time – primarily in the field of health, but in other research fields as well.
 Helmholtz is dedicating part of its research to the new virus.
 Our researchers are working to decode the structure of the virus and its transmission routes as well as develop more effective medications and a vaccine.